polishCurl/InMemoryObjectStorage/README.md

 The object storage is **in-memory**, it is **not persistent**.

 ### Features
+_Object Storage_ server:
+- Service for non-persistent (in-memory) storage of objects/files of any type.
+- Terminal-based application.
+- Protocols supported: HTTP/1.1 and FTP
+- Both HTTP and FTP are supported on the same port.
+- Protocol used by the client (FTP vs HTTP) is initially inferred from the client's port number.
+Then is detected from packet header.
+- Store files using one protocol and retrieve them with another.
 - Multithreaded operation (configurable number of threads)
 - Asynchronous IO
 - Configurable logging level